-Here at Nottingham Trent University, we want all of our students to feel that NTU is a home away from home, a place to make friends for life and to lay the foundations for a successful career With staff and students from over 160 different countries across the world, we have a thriving international community.
+Here at NTU, we want all of our students to feel that this is a home away from home, a place to make friends for life, and to lay the foundations of a successful career.
+With staff and students from over 160 different countries across the world, we have a thriving international community.

-We have approximately 27,000 students across our three campuses, making us one of the largest and most popular universities in the UK.
+We have approximately 30,000 students across our four campuses, making us one of the largest and most popular universities in the UK.
 By studying at NTU, international students access a diverse and culturally rich education.